goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

   - We enable user privilege escalation with `become:`.

-> **Tip**
->
+{{% notice tip %}}
-> You obviously need to use privilege escalation to install a package or run any other task that requires root permissions.
+You obviously need to use privilege escalation to install a package or run any other task that requires root permissions.
 This is done in the Playbook by `become: yes`.
+{{% /notice %}}

 Now that we've defined the play, let's add a task to get something done.
 We will add a task in which yum will ensure that the Apache package is installed in the latest version.
 Modify the file so that it looks like the following listing: